 Four ways to deepen our connection with ourselves

-In a world of constant change, it is hardly surprising if events sometimes knock us off balance.
-This means that learning to recentre and ground ourselves is the first step to becoming antifragile.
-Inner Leadership provides a range of tools that help us do this quickly.
+In a world of constant change, it is almost inevitable that some events will knock us off balance.
+This is why learning to recentre and ground ourselves is the first step to becoming antifragile — and Inner Leadership provides a wide range of tools that help us do this quickly.

 But even better than recovering quickly is not being knocked off balance in the first place.
-We achieve this when we deepen our connection with ourselves.
+And we can achieve this when we deepen our connection with ourselves

-The relationship we have with ourselves is the most important relationship we have in our life.
-It is the only one that lasts our whole lifetime.
+The relationship we have with ourselves is the most important relationship in our life.
+It is the only one that lasts our entire lifetime.
 And it affects the quality of every other relationship we have.
-This means that when we improve the quality of the relationship we have with ourselves we also improve all our other relationships, which not only expands the joy we experience in life but also the results we can achieve.
+This means that when we improve the quality of our relationship with ourselves we also improve all our other relationships.
+That not only expands the joy we experience but also the results we can achieve.

-Like a tree putting down deeper roots, the deeper we build our relationship with ourselves the less likely we are to be blown over in a storm.
-And when times are calm, deeper roots enable us to spread out our ‘branches’ out further into larger challenges and roles.
+Like a tree putting down deeper roots, the deeper we build our relationship with ourselves, the less likely we are to be blown over in a storm.
+And when times are calm, having deeper roots will enable us to spread our ‘branches’ out further into wider challenges and roles.

 Inner Leadership recommends four ways that we can achieve this deeper self-connection: